Skip to Main Content

 Digimap is an online map and data delivery service for education and research.
 Create or interrogate a map online by selecting an appropriate base map, adding annotations and customising the content, use measurement and query tools to learn more about any study area.
 Download the raw spatial data in a wide range of formats for use in local GIS, CAD or image processing software.

-From 1st August you can access the following Digimap Collections but you must accept the licence agreement the first time you use each one:
+Connect to Digimap from Portal to use the following Collections.
+You must accept the licence agreement the first time you use each one.

 Click the Resources tab for lots of help and support including quick guides on how to use Roam and Data Download, how to do spatial analysis in GIS, how to cite your maps and data and more.